-MAG has been clearing unexploded bombs in Vietnam for nearly 20 years, firstly in Quang Tri in 1999 and then expanding to Quang Binh province in 2003.
+MAG has been clearing unexploded bombs in Vietnam for more than 20 years, firstly in Quang Tri province in 1999 and then expanding to Quang Binh in 2003.

-As a result of MAG’s work, millions of square metres of land have been released to communities for productive use, such as agriculture, schools, medical clinics, roads, community flood protection facilities and many other development projects.
-MAG supports the Government of Vietnam in achieving its national development goals.
+As a result of MAG’s work, millions of square metres of land have been released back to communities.
+These can now be used again for agriculture, schools, medical clinics, roads, community flood protection facilities and many other development projects.
+We carry out this work in collaboration with the national mine action authorities, and in support of the Government of Vietnam and its development goals.

 Risk education sessions